tatsumoto-ren/tatsumoto-ren.github.io/blog/discussing-various-card-templates.md

 in your study time to memorize sentence items.
 The focus on sentences is very important.
 Your practice in Anki should mimic real world situations.
 In other words, you should *practice how you play*.
-And in real world we read sentences and we write sentences.
+And in real world we read sentences, and we write sentences.
 Having said that, word cards have their place in your SRS.
 They are very effective for studying concrete nouns.